This tutorial covers how to create a spinning or indeterminate progress bar

 using the Godot Engine.
 Progress bars are easily created

-control node, but a little more work is needed to
+using the TextureProgress control node, but a little more work is needed to

 create one with a spinning or indeterminate effect.